 Joined up food policy to create a healthy, just and sustainable food system

+The Canadian government has just announced (June 2019) pieces of a national food policy (see news posts, right hand column).
+As currently presented, it is substantially incomplete.
 How are we going to create a Canadian food system that promotes health, justice and sustainability?
 It will require many changes to all aspects of the food system from farm inputs to food retailing to the design of our kitchens and bathrooms.
 And many kinds of interventions will be required to solve the current problems.

 On this site, we present the detailed changes that will be required.
 You choose how to pursue your interests by clicking on the buttons above or below.